andrew/ultimate-awesome/README.md

 - [Colorful](https://github.com/Siddharth11/Colorful) - A curated list of awesome resources to choose your next color scheme.
 - [awesome-spring](https://github.com/ThomasVitale/awesome-spring) - A curated list of awesome books, tutorials, courses, and resources for the Spring framework ecosystem.
 - [awesome-high-performance-computing](https://github.com/trevor-vincent/awesome-high-performance-computing) - A curated list of awesome high performance computing resources.
+- [Awesome-Knowledge-Distillation-of-LLMs](https://github.com/Tebmer/Awesome-Knowledge-Distillation-of-LLMs) - This repository collects papers for "A Survey on Knowledge Distillation of Large Language Models".
+We break down KD into Knowledge Elicitation and Distillation Algorithms, and explore the Skill & Vertical Distillation of LLMs.
 - [best-of-python-dev](https://github.com/ml-tooling/best-of-python-dev) - 🏆 A ranked list of awesome python developer tools and libraries.
 Updated weekly.
 - [awesome-transformers-in-medical-imaging](https://github.com/fahadshamshad/awesome-transformers-in-medical-imaging) - A collection of resources on applications of Transformers in Medical Imaging.
-- [Awesome-Knowledge-Distillation-of-LLMs](https://github.com/Tebmer/Awesome-Knowledge-Distillation-of-LLMs) - This repository collects papers for "A Survey on Knowledge Distillation of Large Language Models".
-We break down KD into Knowledge Elicitation and Distillation Algorithms, and explore the Skill & Vertical Distillation of LLMs.
 - [awesome-face](https://github.com/becauseofAI/awesome-face) - An awesome face technology repository.
 - [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
 - [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
+- [awesome-conformal-prediction](https://github.com/valeman/awesome-conformal-prediction) - A professionally curated list of awesome Conformal Prediction videos, tutorials, books, papers, PhD and MSc theses, articles and open-source libraries.
 - [awesome-pretrained-stylegan2](https://github.com/justinpinkney/awesome-pretrained-stylegan2) - A collection of pre-trained StyleGAN 2 models to download .
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
 - [awesome-lidar](https://github.com/szenergy/awesome-lidar) - 😎 Awesome LIDAR list.
 The list includes LIDAR manufacturers, datasets, point cloud-processing algorithms, point cloud frameworks and simulators.